nasirlukman/nasirlukman.github.io/_pages/about.md

 ---
 <div style="text-align: justify">

-I'm a geospatial data scientist and remote sensing analyst with expertise in spectral geology, earth systems, environmental monitoring, and advance image analysis.
-This blog will feature snapshots of my projects, study notes, ideas, and insights, mostly related to remote sensing and earth science.
-My goal is to make geospatial data science and remote sensing methods more accessible, so they can be applied by a wider stakeholders to tackle complex, real-world problems and enable more informed decision-making.
+I work as a geospatial data scientist and remote sensing analyst focused on environmental monitoring and Earth systems.
+I use satellite data, spectroscopy, and machine learning to understand patterns on the Earth’s surface and turn them into actionable information.

+Satellite observation data is one of the most information rich sources available, yet it remains underutilized.
+In this blog, I explore how to use that data through projects, notes, and experiments focused on practical use cases and analysis.

+The aim is to push how this data is used, making it less opaque, more accessible, and more useful for solving complex global challenges.

 </div>